-- 1. The examination is in two parts, and is written, oral, and practical. - 2.
-Candidates, before entering for the first part of the examination, must have held for not less than twelve months a registrable qualification in Medicine, Surgery, and Midwifery, and must present satisfactory certificates, - i.
+1. The examination is in two parts, and is written, oral, and practical.

+2. Candidates, before entering for the first part of the examination, must have held for not less than twelve months a registrable qualification in Medicine, Surgery, and Midwifery, and must present satisfactory certificates,

+- i.
 Of having attended an approved course of instruction in Public Health in the University, or in a college or medical school recognised for this purpose by the University; or of having attended, at some other institution, courses of instruction which shall be accepted by the University as equivalent. - ii.
 Of having attended, after obtaining a registrable qualification, during at least six months practical instruction in laboratories approved by the University, the courses including Chemistry as applied to Public Health, Bacteriology, and the Pathology of those diseases of animals which are communicable from animals to man.
+At least 240 hours must be spent in laboratory instruction, of which not more than 120 may be devoted to Chemistry.
 Three months at least must be spent in attendance on courses in the University.

-Candidates before entering the second part of the examination must present certificates,

-- iii.
-Of having, after obtaining a registrable qualification, attended during not less than three months the clinical and administrative practice of a hospital for infectious diseases approved by the University. - iv.
-Of having, after obtaining a registrable qualification, during six months (of which at least three months shall be distinct and separate from the period of laboratory instruction required under ii), been diligently engaged in acquiring a knowledge of the duties, routine and special, of Public Health administration under the supervision of (a) the medical officer of health of a county, or of a single sanitary district having a population not less than 50,000, or (b) a medical officer of health devoting his whole time to Public Health work, or (c) a medical officer of health who is also a teacher in the Department of Public Health of a recognised medical school, or (d) a sanitary staff officer of the Royal Army Medical Corps having charge of an Army Corps, district or command, recognised for the purpose by the General Medical Council, or of having attended during three months as required above, and during three months after obtaining a registrable qualification, having attended a course or courses of instruction, approved by the University, in subjects bearing on Public Health Administration.
+Candidates before entering the second part of the examination must present certificates, iii.
+Of having, after obtaining a registrable qualification, attended at least twice weekly during not less than three months the clinical and administrative practice of a hospital for infectious diseases approved by the University. iv.
+Of having, after obtaining a registrable qualification, during six months of not less than 60 working days (of which at least three months shall be distinct and separate from the period of laboratory instruction required under ii), been diligently engaged in acquiring a knowledge of the duties, routine and special, of Public Health administration under the supervision of (a) the medical officer of health of a county, or of a single sanitary district having a population not less than 50,000, or (b) a medical officer of health devoting his whole time to Public Health work, or (c) a medical officer of health who is also a teacher in the Department of Public Health of a recognised medical school, or (d) a sanitary staff officer of the Royal Army Medical Corps having charge of an Army Corps, district or command, recognised for the purpose by the General Medical Council, or of having attended during three months as required above, and during three months, after obtaining a registrable qualification, having attended a course or courses of instruction. approved by the University, in subjects bearing on Public Health Administration.